elastisys/compliantkubernetes/docs/operator-manual/ingress.md

 is created on each node.
 The Pods are configured to use the host network, so all traffic received on the node on port 80 and 443 will be intercepted by the Ingress Controller Pod and then routed to the desired Service.

 On some Infrastructure Providers there is load balancing available for the worker nodes.
-For example Exoscale uses an "elastic ip" which provides one external ip which load balances to the available worker nodes.
-For these Infrastructure Providers this external ip of the load balancers should be used as the entry point in the dns.
+For example Exoscale uses an "elastic IP" which provides one external IP which load balances to the available worker nodes.
+For these Infrastructure Providers this external IP of the load balancers should be used as the entry point in the DNS.

-For the Infrastructure Providers where this is not available the easiest option is to just point the dns to the ip of any, or all, of the worker nodes.
-This is of course not a optimal solution because it adds a single point of failure on the worker node which is selected by the dns.
+For the Infrastructure Providers where this is not available the easiest option is to just point the DNS to the IP of any, or all, of the worker nodes.
+This is of course not a optimal solution because it adds a single point of failure on the worker node which is selected by the DNS.
 Another option is to use any existing load balancer service if this is available.

 ## Installation